 In unvaccinated cats, antibody detection can confirm the diagnosis of C. felis infection.
 Immunofluorescence (IF; Fig. 4) and ELISA techniques are used for determining antibody titres.
 Some cross reactivity with other bacteria occurs, and low IF titres (≤32) are generally considered as being negative.
 Established active or recent infections are associated with high titres, often of ≥512.
 Serology can be particularly useful to establish whether infection is endemic in a group.
 It can also be of value in investigating cases with chronic ocular signs.
 A high titre suggests that Chlamydia may be an aetiological factor, whereas a low titre discounts likely chlamydial involvement.

 Chlamydia infection in cats can be treated very effectively with antibiotics.
 Systemic antibiotics are more effective than local topical treatment (Sparkes et al., 1999).
-Tetracyclines are generally regarded as the antibiotics of choice for chlamydial infections (Déan et al., 2005).
-Doxycycline has the advantage of requiring only a single daily dose and is most frequently used at a daily dosage of 10 mg/kg orally.
-Recent studies have shown that treatment must be maintained for 4 weeks to ensure elimination of the organism (Déan et al., 2005).
-In some cats recrudescence may be noted some time after discontinuation of therapy.
+Tetracyclines are generally regarded as the antibiotics of choice for chlamydial infections (Dean et al., 2005).
+Doxycycline has the advantage of requiring only a single daily dose and is most frequently used at a daily dosage of 10 mg/kg orally, although 5 mg/kg orally twice daily can be used if vomiting occurs with single day dosing.
+Administration of the hyclate preparation of doxycycline should always be followed by food or water because of the possibility of it inducing oesophagitis in cats with incomplete swallowing.
+Studies have shown that treatment must be maintained for 4 weeks to ensure elimination of the organism (Dean et al., 2005).
+In some cats, recrudescence may be noted some time after discontinuation of therapy.
 Continuation of treatment for two weeks after resolution of clinical signs is recommended.
 Tetracyclines have potential side effects in young cats although these appear to be less common with doxycycline than oxytetracycline.
 Alternative antibiotics may be considered if this is a concern.
-Fluoroquinolones are effective against Chlamydia (Gerhardt et al., 2006; Hartmann et al., 2008), but a 4-week course of therapy with clavulanic acid potentiated amoxicillin may represent the safest choice in young kittens (Sturgess et al., 2001).
+Both enrofloxacin and pradofloxacin have shown some efficacy against Chlamydia spp.
+(Gerhardt et al., 2006; Hartmann et al., 2008), although pradofloxacin would be preferred over enrofloxacin in view of the diffuse retinal degeneration and acute blindness that has been reported following enrofloxacin treatment in cats, albeit very rarely.
+A 4-week course of therapy with clavulanic acid potentiated amoxicillin may represent the safest choice of alternative to doxycycline in young kittens (Sturgess et al., 2001).

-Both inactivated and modified live vaccines based on whole Chlamydia organism are available as part of multivalent vaccine preparations.
-Vaccines are effective in protecting against disease but not against infection (Wills et al., 1987).
-No reliable data are available to compare efficacy of inactivated versus modified live vaccines.
+Chlamydia felis vaccines are non-core.
+Both inactivated and modified live (attenuated) vaccines, based on whole Chlamydia organisms, are available, but only as components of multivalent vaccine preparations.
+Vaccines are effective in protecting against clinical manifestation of the disease, however, not against occurrence of infection (Wills et al., 1987).
+No reliable data are available to compare the efficacy of inactivated versus modified live vaccines.

 Vaccination should be considered for cats at risk of exposure to infection, particularly in multicat environments, and if there has been a previous history of Chlamydia infection.

-Vaccination of kittens generally begins at 8-10 weeks of age with a second injection 3-4 weeks later.
+Vaccination of kittens generally begins at 8-9 weeks of age with a second injection 3-4 weeks later at around 12 weeks of age.
 Limited information is available about the duration of immunity.
 There is some evidence that previously infected cats can become vulnerable to re-infection after a year or more.
 Annual boosters are recommended for cats that are at continued risk of exposure to infection.